latex3/latex3.github.io/help/index.md

 forums]({{site.baseurl}}/help/links/#question-and-answer-websites) to
 see if your problem is already covered there.
 If it is not covered post a question in one of those forums.
-The number of solutions and receipes on the [Question and Answer forums]({{site.baseurl}}/help/links/#question-and-answer-websites) are already huge and growing and people on the TeX forums are generally very friendly and usually will help you pretty fast.
+The number of solutions and recipes on the [Question and Answer forums]({{site.baseurl}}/help/links/#question-and-answer-websites) are already huge and growing and people on the TeX forums are generally very friendly and usually will help you pretty fast.